12 Family Traditions to Start This Christmas Season

 Mark Each Year With a Special Stuffed Animal

 This is especially great if you have a new baby or one on the way.
-My boys have a collection of stuffed animals bought specially for them by me since their first Christmas.
-My oldest son has reindeer and my youngest son has bears.
+My boys have a collection of stuffed animals that I have bought specially for them every year since their first Christmas.
+My oldest son has a collection of reindeer and my youngest son has bears.

 Each year they ask me where their stuffed animal is and every year they display them on the shelves beside our fireplace.
 I tried to retire the tradition for my oldest son this year, but he was not having any of it!
 He said that he wanted to pass them on to his kids…when he has them – (hopefully not any time soon, he still has a few years to wait!).